aclark4life/pelican-blog/content/review-of-aspeli-plone-4-development.rst

 .. image:: https://raw.github.com/ACLARKNET/aclarknet.github.com/master/images/addons.png

 Did you see?
 You might have missed it.
 No mention of **Products** WHAT-SO-EVER.
 "Product" was a term that Zope2 used for Python libraries that enhanced the functionality of Zope2, and it stuck.
-Now, it should die in favor of something everyone else in the world understands: add-on.
+Now, it should die in favor of a term everyone else in the world is familiar with (in this context): add-on.
 Well played, Aspeli.
 Well played.

 The Review
 ----------